MWSPA Patrol Policy Manual

 The dues to be an active duty member of the MWSPA are currently $100 paid annually

-Patrollers who have paid their annual dues and then are unable to patrol due to changed circumstances may request a refund from the treasurer.
+Patrollers who have paid their annual dues and then are unable to patrol due to changed circumstances may request a refund from the treasurer by December 31 of each year for that season.
+Dues refunded will be reduced by 50% for every day the season's pass is used for skiing or training after the resort opens.

 Uniforms and First Aid Supplies

-Patrol jackets are provided by the patrol and are signed out with a $50.00 deposit to each patroller who is responsible for their care and maintenance.
+Patrol jackets or vests are provided by the patrol and are signed out with a $100 deposit (for jackets) or a $50.00 deposit (for vests) to each patroller who is responsible for their care and maintenance.
 They may use the uniform items as long as they are members in good standing of the patrol.
-However, the uniform items remain the property of the patrol and must be returned to the Uniform Officer during a leave of absence or when no longer actively patrolling and the deposit of 100.00 will be returned.
+However, the uniform items remain the property of the patrol and must be returned to the Uniform Officer during a leave of absence or when no longer actively patrolling and the deposit will be returned.

 Uniform jackets are only to be worn when travelling to and from the resort and while on patrol sanctioned duty.
 Uniform items may not be modified by the addition or removal of embroidery.